arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 If the attribute value is an **array** then the masking is applied to **all array elements individually**.

+If the path is `"*"` then it matches all leaf attribute.

-If you have an attribute name that contains a dot, you need to quote the name with either a tick or a backtick.
+If you have an attribute name that contains a dot or a top-level attribute with a single asterisk as name (`"*": ...`) then you need to quote the name in ticks or backticks to escape it.
 For example:

     "path": "´name.with.dots´"